lunasec-io/lunasec/docs/blog/2021-12-09-log4j-zero-day.md

 `org.apache.naming.factory.BeanFactory`, present on Apache Tomcat servers, is discussed in [this blog post](https://www.veracode.com/blog/research/exploiting-jndi-injections-java).

+** Edit: ** To see if you are impacted, you can use our [automatic scanning tool](https://www.lunasec.io/docs/blog/log4j-zero-day-mitigation-guide).

 ## Affected Apache log4j Versions

 ### log4j v2